stanislaw/SoftwareDesignHeuristics/README.md

 Some heuristics are of our own, sometimes we also learn from good books: heuristics here that are cited always have reference to original.

-All of those heuristics work for us only if taken altogether.
+All of these heuristics work only if taken altogether.
 Taken away from the rest, some of them can even contradict each other: if you take only few of them and exaggerate them, they will lose their value or even break things on your behalf.
+Some heuristics may overlap with each other.
 So do not be very serious about them :)

 Currently this is just a draft, very far from complete, with some random notes arbitrarily organized, do not expect it to be solid.
 If still this folklore genre works for you, feel free to share heuristics you might have in mind.